duncan3dc/meta-audio/usage/modules.md

 ## Community Modules

-If you've created a module that the community would love them publish it on [Packagist](//packagist.org/) and create a pull request to get it listed here.
+If you've created a module that the community would love then publish it on [Packagist](//packagist.org/) and create a pull request to get it listed here.

 Feel free to open an [issue](//github.com/duncan3dc/meta-audio/issues) to discuss including the module in core if it would benefit a lot of users to have it out of the box.